AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## How do I enable the kdump service in a public image?

 By default, the kdump service is disabled in public images.
-If you want your instance to generate a core file when the instance goes down so that you can analyze the downtime cause based on the file, you can perform the following steps to enable the kdump service.
-In the following example, the CentOS 7.2 public image is used:
+If you want your instance to generate a core file when the instance is down so that you can analyze the downtime cause based on the file, you can perform the following steps to enable the kdump service.
+In the following example, the CentOS 7.2 public image is used: Operations may vary based on the version of your operating system.

 1. Configure the directory in which to generate the core file.
     1. Run the vim /etc/kdump.conf command to open the kdump configuration file.